patriciogonzalezvivo/thebookofshaders/08/README.md

-## 2D Matrixes
+## 2D Matrices

 ### Translate

-In the previous chapter we learn how to make some shapes.
-We are already familiar with values between 0.0 and 1.0, and the trick to move the shapes we previusly work with is moving the coordinate system it self.
-We can achive that by simply adding a vector to the ```st``` variable that contain the normalized position of the coordinate of the fragment.
-By doing that the hole space coordinates move it self.
+In the previous chapter we learned how to make some shapes - the trick to moving those shapes is to move the coordinate system itself.
+We can achieve that by simply adding a vector to the ```st``` variable that contains the location of each fragment.
+This causes the whole space coordinate system to move.
+This is easier to see than to explain, so to see for yourself:

+* Uncomment line 35 of the code below to see how the space itself moves around.

 <div class="codeAndCanvas" data="cross-translate.frag"></div>

-Now try the following excersises:
+Now try the following exercise:

-* Uncomment line 33 of the above code to see how the space it self is shifted around.

 * Using ```u_time``` together with the shaping functions move the small cross around in an interesting way.
-Search for a specify quality on motion you are interested on (recording something from the *"real world"* first could be useful).
-It could be the come and go of the waves, a pendulum movement, a bouncing ball, a car accelerating, a bicycle stoping.
+Search for a specific quality of motion you are interested in and try to make the cross move in the same way.
+Recording something from the "real world" first might be useful - it could be the coming and going of waves, a pendulum movement, a bouncing ball, a car accelerating, a bicycle stopping.

 ### Rotations

 To rotate objects we also need to move the entire space system.
 For that we are going to use a [matrix](http://en.wikipedia.org/wiki/Matrix_%28mathematics%29).
-Matrixes are organized set of numbers in columns and rows, that are multiply by vectors following a precise set of rules, that modify the values of the vector in a particular way.
+A matrix is an organized set of numbers in columns and rows.
+Vectors are multiplied by matrices following a precise set of rules in order to modify the values of the vector in a particular way.

 ![](matrixes.png)

-GLSL have native support for two, three and four dimensional matrixes: [```mat2```](http://www.shaderific.com/glsl-types/#2x2floatingpointmatrix) (2x2), [```mat3```](http://www.shaderific.com/glsl-types/#3x3floatingpointmatrix) (3x3) and [```mat4```](4x4floatingpointmatrix) (4x4) together with a matrix specific functions ( [```matrixCompMult()```](http://www.shaderific.com/glsl-functions/#componentwisematrixmultiplication) ) beside the multiplication  (```*```) operator.
+GLSL has native support for two, three and four dimensional matrices: [```mat2```](http://www.shaderific.com/glsl-types/#2x2floatingpointmatrix) (2x2), [```mat3```](http://www.shaderific.com/glsl-types/#3x3floatingpointmatrix) (3x3) and [```mat4```](4x4floatingpointmatrix) (4x4).
+GLSL also supports matrix multiplication  (```*```) and a matrix specific function ([```matrixCompMult()```](http://www.shaderific.com/glsl-functions/#componentwisematrixmultiplication)).

-Based on how matrixes behave is posible to construct matrixes that produces specific behaviur.
+Based on how matrices behave it's possible to construct matrices to produce specific behaviors.
 For example we can use a matrix to translate a vector:

 ![](3dtransmat.png)

+____it would be good to draw an example here____

-More interestingly, we can use a matrix to rotate the coordinate system.
+More interestingly, we can use a matrix to rotate the coordinate system:

 ![](2drotmat.png)

-Take a look to the following code of a function that constructs a 2D rotation matrix.
-This function follows the above [formula](http://en.wikipedia.org/wiki/Rotation_matrix) that rotates the coordinates around the ```vec2(0.0)``` point.
+Take a look at the following code for a function that constructs a 2D rotation matrix.
+This function follows the above [formula](http://en.wikipedia.org/wiki/Rotation_matrix) to rotate the coordinates around the ```vec2(0.0)``` point.

 ```glsl
 mat2 rotate2d(float _angle){